 Counselling support can be offered in a range of formats: through supported self help, individual sessions or within a workshop or therapeutic group.
 You can access a one off session or opt for a series of sessions.
 The services provided by the Student Counselling Service are intended to support the mental health and wellbeing of Bristol University students.
 For more information about our guiding principles, see our mental health statement (PDF, 517kB) and handbook of practice (PDF, 550kB).

-Drop-ins take place on Wednesday afternoons between 2.45 and 3.45 pm.
+Drop-ins take place on each day of the week.
 A team of counsellors are available and you can be seen for 20 minutes.
-You can book a place the day before or just turn up.
+There is no need to book a place, you can just turn up.

-Workshops take place on Wednesday afternoons between 1.45 and 3.15 pm.
+Workshops usually take place on Wednesday afternoons between 2.00 and 3.30pm.
 Each workshop is a stand alone activity and through the term we will cover a range of themes.
-You are advised to book in advance as places are limited.

 I’m fairly sure that the Student Counselling Service, in combination with my friends support, saved my life and for that I am eternally grateful.
 Thank you.